marwano/filewatcher/README.rst

 filewatcher
 ===========

-watch paths for any changes in their subdirectories.
+Watch paths for any changes in their subdirectories.

 Installation
 ------------